Dance music: a guide to increase revenue on Beatport

 Like any other major DSP, Beatport has strict rules regarding delivery and pitch deadlines.
 Be sure to always take at least three weeks lead time for a pitch, which means that the content needs to be delivered even before that.
 Stay on the safe side, deliver content at least 4 weeks prior to the release date.

-Beatport was very late in adopting the pre-order possibilities for digital music.
+Beatport was very late in adopting the pre-order possibilities for the Beatport catalogue.
 A tool outdated for the commercial music industry, like iTunes and streaming platforms, but very useful for online marketing in the DJ world.

-The Beatport Hype program is a marketing tool specially made for smaller labels or upcoming artists who seek visibility.
+The Beatport Hype program is a marketing tool specially made for a smaller label or an upcoming independent artist who seeks visibility.
 It is a paid service of around $10 per month.
 Labels that use Hype can get featured on the Hype sections of each genre.

 Keep in mind that this is a paid feature; fellow DJs are potential customers and may take Hype tracks in lower esteem as paying for features is not common in the dance world.